What Is the Abrahamic Covenant?

 And [the LORD] brought [Abraham] outside and said, “Look toward heaven, and number the stars, if you are able to number them.”
 Then he said to him, “So shall your offspring be.”
 And he believed the Lord, and he counted it to him as righteousness.
 (Gen. 15:5-6)

-In Genesis 15:7-21, God even seals his promise to Abraham in a covenant ritual that was common practice in the Ancient Near East at that time:
+In Genesis 15:7–21, God seals his promise to Abraham in a covenant ritual common in the ancient Near East.
+This ceremony highlights the unilateral nature of God’s promise, as Zach Keele and Michael Brown explain in Sacred Bond: Covenant Theology Explored:

 What is so amazing about this particular covenant, however, is that God, the Lord of the covenant, assumed the full obligations to fulfill his promise symbolized in this covenant ritual by walking alone through the severed animals.
-He manifests his presence in a smoking fire pot and flaming torch and passes between the carcasses.
-(Michael G. Brown and Zach Keele, Sacred Bond; Covenant Theology Explored [2nd Ed.], p.
-79)
+He manifests his presence in a smoking fire pot and flaming torch and passes between the carcasses. (p.
+93)

-While Christ was born in the flesh as a descendant of Abraham, salvation comes by God’s grace through faith in Christ alone.
+While Christ was born in the flesh as a descendant of Abraham, salvation does not come through physical descent but by God’s grace through faith in Christ alone.

 The Pharisees mistakenly thought that being physically descended from Abraham would give them an advantage in being accepted by God, but John the Baptist refuted this belief, stating: